digitallawyer/openlegaldictionary/_definitions/cycle.md

 ---
 title: Cycle
 permalink: "/definitions/cycle.html"
-body: A measure of time; a space ln which the same revolutions begin again; -a periodical space of time.
+body: A measure of time; a space in which the same revolutions begin again; -a periodical space of time.
 Enc.
 Lond
 published_at: '2018-07-07'
 layout: post